David Gardner – Biography

 From high school, Gardner entered the University of Toronto, which was a magnet for actors in those days, thanks to the Hart House Theatre, often considered the cradle of Canadian theatre.
 The Hart House Theatre started in 1919, and in the 1920s it was common to see stage and screen actors like Raymond Massey or David Manners on its stage.
 In the 1930s, a very young Lloyd Bochner appeared in The Snow Queen and Johnny Wayne and Frank Schuster were regulars in the annual follies.
 But starting in the 1940s, and particularly after the Second World War, theatre in Canada began to grow.
 Over the next 20 or 25 years the Hart House would be home to actors like William Hutt, Charmion King, Don Harron, Kate Reid, Donald Sutherland and Ted Follows.
 Later they would become film directors, but Norman Jewison and Arthur Hiller spent their earlier years at Hart House as well, as did producer Lorne Michaels.
 And so it was into this world that Gardner began to learn his craft.
 Under the direction of the legendary Robert Gill, he played Othello, Macbeth and Marc Anthony.
 He played Constantine opposite Kate Reid in the Chekhov play The Seagull.
 In 1949 he joined the Straw Hat Players, a company of students that toured the Muskoka area in the summer months and returned for three more seasons.
 It was now the early 1950s, and Gardner was well on his way along his chosen path.

 All of this time in television didn’t mean that Gardner had turned his back on theatre.
-Just one example is his famous production of an Innuit version of Shakespeare’s King Lear, one of three plays he was involved in for the Canadian Players’ tour of North America from 1961 to 1963.
+Just one example is his famous production of an Inuit version of Shakespeare’s King Lear, one of three plays he was involved in for the Canadian Players’ tour of North America from 1961 to 1963.
 But by 1969 his own tour of duty in television was coming to an end and he became Artistic Director of the Vancouver Playhouse, a position he held until 1971.
 He later served as the Theatre Officer of the Canada Council, where his influence led to one of the most important events in Canadian theatre history.
 He convened a conference titled The Delemma of Playwrighting in Canada.
 The timing was perfect.
 Following Expo ’67 there seemed to be a surge of interest in all things Canadian.
 It was in 1971, for example, that the government finally caught up with public and industry demand and the CRTC enacted legislation making it mandatory for radio stations to play 30% Canadian content.
 Although to this day the Stratford and Shaw festivals dominate central Canadian theatre, there is a thriving Canadian theatre scene from coast to coast thanks in no small way to decisions and actions coming out of Gardner’s Ottawa conference.
 For example he was instrumental in launching a new era of Alternate and Indigenous theatre, introducing and subsidizing 25 new Alternate Theatre companies across Canada.

-You might think that travel and rehearsals and performing doesn’t leave much time for anything else, but then you probably don’t know David Gardner.
-He has written extensively about theatre in Canada for the Oxford Companion, the Canadian Encyclopedia, The Dictionary of Canadian Biography, Theatre Research in Canada as well as the online Literary Encyclopedia.
+You might think that travel and rehearsals and performing didn’t leave much time for anything else, but then you probably didn’t know David Gardner.
+He wrote extensively about theatre in Canada for the Oxford Companion, the Canadian Encyclopedia, The Dictionary of Canadian Biography, Theatre Research in Canada as well as the online Literary Encyclopedia.
 He was a founding member of the Association for Canadian Theatre Research in 1976 and was awarded an Honorary Membership for his “distinguished service to theatre in Canada.”
 In 1999 he donated his 25-year Canadian Theatre History Collection to the Thomas Fisher Library at the University of Toronto.
 In 2004 he was given the Herbert Whittaker/Drama Bench Award for “Outstanding Contribution to Canadian Theatre”, as chosen by members of the Canadian Theatre Critics Association.
-Recently, Gardner started work on a memoir recalling his life as an actor.
-It is tentatively titled Theatrical Adventures of a Shy Extrovert.

 Also see: David Gardner’s Filmography.